lagendary24/Meta-create_a_registration_form/README.md

 # Meta-create_a_registration_form
-In this react project, i created a controlled form, removing the default uncontrolled form behavior.
+In this react.js project, i created a controlled form, removing the default uncontrolled form behavior.